Georgian wine PDO

 Food pairing

-- Fruit desserts, pastries, or as a chilled aperitif
+- Fruit desserts or enjoyed on its own as an aperitif

-Serve well chilled, at 8-10 °C, to emphasize aromatics and acidity.
+Serve well chilled, at 8-10 °C, to highlight its aromatic lift and acidity.

 Summary